Houdini24/CryptoClustering/README.md

    ![](https://github.com/Houdini24/CryptoClustering/blob/main/Resources/Elbow%20Curve%20Original%20Data.png)

 2. What is the total explained variance of the three principal components?
+   * The first principal component explains approximately 37.20% of the total variance in the data.
+The second principal component explains around 34.70% of the total variance, and the third principal component explains about 17.60% of the total variance.

-3. What is the best value for k when using the PCA data?
+4. What is the best value for k when using the PCA data?
    * I believe that 4 is the best value for the PCA data based on the elbow curve in the graph below.
 This did not differ from the elbow curve in the original model.

    ![](https://github.com/Houdini24/CryptoClustering/blob/main/Resources/PCA%20Data%20Elbow%20Curve.png)

-4. What is the impact of using fewer features to cluster the data using K-Means?
+5. What is the impact of using fewer features to cluster the data using K-Means?
    * Using less features achieved a similar performance to the original model.